poebota/semya-checks-exporter/README.md

 udid = aa11bb22cc33dd44
 ```

 Be carefull!
 If no `udid` is present in config a new one can be obtained.
-Also eSemya API has a limits on `udid`'s used at the same time.
+Also Semya API has a limits on `udid`'s used at the same time.

 Usage
 =====